Siamese Fighting fish have this attractive appearance and amusing personalities which is why they are the go-to choice for many beginner aquarists.

 Even if you’re setting up a sorority or a breeding aquarium for two, in this guide, I’ll show you how big a betta tank should be and why.

-This means that apart from a substrate, you should add plants and driftwood or a cave ornament that will keep your betta’s stress levels as low as possible.
+This means that apart from a substrate, your new aquarium setup also needs plants and driftwood or a cave ornament that will keep your betta’s stress levels as low as possible.

 The optimal aquarium choice manifests itself in the balance between swimming and hiding spaces.